terodox/dotjs2019/README.md

 ```

 If you run into any trouble, feel free to open an issue, and I'll do my best to help!

-## Slides

-This repository was created as a part of a lightning talk at dotJs Paris.

-[The slides](dotjs2019.pdf) from the presentation are available in case you want to review them!